Data centers should lead with data to gain more executive support. Show how your company compares with various competitors, including:

 - Your cost to client acquisition (COCA)

-Do not make the mistake of assuming your visitors are ready to buy the first time they visit your website—a huge mistake many marketers make.
+Do not assume your visitors are ready to buy the first time they visit your website—a huge mistake many marketers make.
+The buyer's journey for data center-related services has changed quite dramatically.

 You must understand your buyer's journey and the experiences your clients seek.
 Additionally, know who your ideal fit decision-makers are and what they are looking for from your company during their sales process.

-Once you are familiar with the buyer’s journey and who your ideal clients are, you are ready to start a content strategy that focuses on your buyer personas’ problems, not your problems.
+Once you are familiar with the buyer’s journey and who your ideal clients are, you are ready to start a content strategy focusing on your buyer personas’ problems, not your problems.